 Since its opening in January 1995, the Tokyo Photographic Art Museum has worked to highlight the diverse characteristics and expressions of the culture of photography and moving images, while pursuing the fundamental question “What is photography and moving images?”

-In the museum’s twenty-six years of operation, we have welcomed a total of more than eight million visitors from Japan and around the world (as of March 2021).
+In the museum’s twenty-seven years of operation, we have welcomed a total of more than eight million visitors from Japan and around the world (as of March 2022).

 The museum’s independently organized exhibitions reflect our curators’ high expertise and introduce diverse photographic and visual expressions, beginning with the works in our collection.
 We hold about twenty exhibitions each year.